btf-org/flank-docs/docs/just-write-code.md

 That is the whole idea of Flank.

-We have lost the ability to quickly solve simple business problems.
-We have too many tools.
-We're too specialized.
-You shouldn't have to sit in a meeting with 6 people to schedule a task or put a button on the page.
+We've lost the ability to solve simple business problems.
+Too many tools.
+Too much specialization.
+You shouldn't have to sit in a meeting with 6 people to schedule a task.

 **Just write code.**

-To get started, just push a script to a GitHub repository.
-You shouldn't have to do anything else to start problem solving.
+To get started, push a script to GitHub.
+That's it.
+It'll show up in the Flank web app.

 **Just write code.**

-That’s not to say that Flank only integrates with GitHub.
-It integrates with REST APIs, databases, and cloud functions.
-Anything that's runnable, really.
-You shouldn't have to shoehorn your solution into a programming language you're not comfortable with.
+You could also wire up an API or a database.
+Anything that can be containerized or run over the internet.
+Flank doesn't care whether the code runs on your infrastructure or ours.

 **Just write code.**

 Once Flank has discovered your script, you can set it up to run on a schedule.
-You shouldn't have to futz around with any cloud services or orchestration tools.
+No need to go into a cloud portal or configure an orchestration tool.

 **Just write code.**

-If your script needs to be re-run, you can safely share it non-technical teammates.
 You shouldn't have to always be on call.
-And you shouldn't have to build a whole website with logins and guardrails and permissioning just to take yourself out of the loop.
+Because we know that script will need to get re-run manually.
+And it's crazy to build a whole website with logins and guardrails.

 **Just write code.**

-If your script returns a JSON list, Flank will turn it into a table that can be downloaded to CSV.
-You shouldn't have to think about the simplest data conversions and UI components.
+Flank automatically creates UI around your script.
+Datepickers for input, tables for output.
+It's intuitive for users, and incredibly fast for developers.

 **Just write code.**

-If your teammate fat-fingers an input, you can drill into what happened.
-You shouldn't have to build audit trails for tracking down errors.
+Sometimes your teammate will fat-finger an input.
+It's easy to drill into what happened.
+You don't have to build audit trails for tracking down errors.

 **Just write code.**

-If your script fails, you can pipe the error output into another task, like a PagerDuty API call that sends you an alert.
-You shouldn't have to think about how a script and an API call should be connected.
+You can even set up automated alerts by piping the output into another task (e.g. PagerDuty API call).
+You don't have to think about how to connect a script and an API call.

 **Just write code.**

-If your application is a combination of two tasks (e.g. _get a list of X_ and _take some action on X_), Flank lets you stitch those two tasks together.
-You shouldn't have to write HTML and CSS to build apps for non-technical teammates.
+The ability to connect two tasks is quite powerful. _Get a list of X_ and then _take some action on X_ is a common pattern.
+In this way, Flank lets you build apps for non-technical teammates.

 **Just write code.**

-If your product team wants insight into what's being used and what's not, Flank provides analytics on who does what.
+Once people are using Flank, the product team will want insights into user behavior.
+Flank provides analytics on who does what,  when.
 You shouldn't have to instrument everything.

 **Just write code.**

-If your engineering manager wants the output from a certain script deleted after 24 hours because it contains PII, Flank provides the framework for quickly configuring that.
-You shouldn't have to spend half your sprint staying compliant.
+As your company grows, your engineering manager will want to stay compliant.
+Flank makes it easy to configure that.

+**Just write code.**

+There is no DDL or YAML or learning curve for any of this.
+You (the engineer) are the scarce resource.
+You shouldn't have to spent time learning yet another tool.

 **Just write code. ✌**

+Flank houses no "application logic" at all.
+No loops, no conditionals.
+There's no lock-in because you control your code.
+You can even host Flank yourself.

+**Just write code. ✌**

+Flank is all about what you **don't** have to think about: ~~what programming language to use, where your code is running, orchestration, a website with logins, user guardrails, basic UI components, audit trails, connecting API calls, building frontends, analytics, compliance.~~